SaxonRah/axiomatik/README.md

 - **Performance mode** for production deployments
 - **Automatic instrumentation** with `axiomatikify` tool

+## Simple Wrapper
+See `SimpleAxiomatik.md` for a simple wrapper around Axiomatik.

+Reduced barrier for entry.

 ## Future Features
 See `FutureFeatures.md` for Adaptive Monitoring, Performance Introspection, Recovery Framework.